thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 To avoid this issues, Kubernetes defines two strategies:

 ### **1. RollingUpdate:**
 Kubernetes terminates and deploys pods progressively.
 This strategy defines a maximum amount of pods unavailable anytime.
-It defines the difference between the abailable pods and the desired available replicas.
+It defines the difference between the available pods and the desired available replicas.
 The RollingUpdate strategy also defines an amount of pods deployed at any time over the number of desired replicas.
 Both values default to 25% of the desired replicas.

 ### **2. Recreate:**
 This strategy means that no issues are expected to impact the application, so Kubernetes terminates all replicas and recreates them on a best effort basis.

-## Template:
+# Template:
 When Kubernetes deploys new pods, it needs the exact manifest to create the pod.
 The <ins>spec.template.spec</ins> sectinon holds exactly the same structure as a Pod manifest.
 Kubernetes uses this section to create new pods as needed.

 The following entries in the template deserve special attention: